OneSparse/OneSparse/docs/test_matrix_header.md

 </g>
 </svg>
 </div>

-# Adjacency Matrices

-Onesparse sparse matrices are very similar to matrix objects from other libraries like `scipy.sparse` and NVIDIA's `cuSparse`.
-The primary difference with the the GraphBLAS there also comes an entire library of pre-optimized algebraic kernels.

 A useful function to illustrate this concept is `random_matrix()`.
 This will generate a random matrix provided the type, number of